cybertec-postgresql/ora_migrator/README.md

 You can either perform the migration by calling `oracle_migrate`, or you do it step by step:

-  - Call `oracle_migrate_prepare` to create the staging schema with the Oracle metadata views, the destination schemas and the foreign tables and sequences.
+- Call `oracle_migrate_prepare` to create the Oracle staging schema with the Oracle metadata views and the PostgreSQL staging schema with metadata copied and translated from the Oracle stage.

+- After this step, you can modify the data in the PostgreSQL stage, from which the PostgreSQL tables are created.
+This is useful if you want to modify data types, indexes or constraints.

+  Be aware that you cannot rename the schema or table names, which are the link between Oracle and PostgreSQL tables.

+- Call `oracle_migrate_mkforeign` to create the PostgreSQL schemas, and sequences and foreign tables.

-  - Call `oracle_migrate_tables` to replace the foreign tables with normal tables and migrate the contents from Oracle.
+- Call `oracle_migrate_pull` to replace the foreign tables with real tables and migrate the data from Oracle.

   Alternatively, you can use `oracle_materialize` to do this step for Each table individually.
 This has the advantage that you can migrate several tables simultaneously in multiple database sessions, which may speed up the migration process.

 - Call `oracle_migrate_constraints` to migrate constraints and indexes from Oracle.

-  - Call `oracle_migrate_finish` to remove the staging schema and complete the migration.
+- Call `oracle_migrate_finish` to remove the staging schemas and complete the migration.

 Apart from migration, you can use the function `create_oraviews` to create foreign tables and views that allow convenient access to Oracle metadata